swizzin/swizzin/README.md

 Box has been revamped to reduce and consolidate the amount of commands you need to remember to manage your seedbox.
 More on this below.
 In addition to that, additional addon packages can be installed during installation.
 No need to wait until the installer finishes!
 I may even add an automated installer hooks in the future.

-#### You wanna be a swizzie?

-Of course you do!
-You can help by testing untested stuff and reporting bugs to me by opening an issue here on github or by joining us on irc.swizzin.ltd #swizzin-dev

 ### Quick Start:

 wget